APogue/APogue.github.io/pages/projects.md

 ## Open-Source Commitment

 This project is being developed with a strong commitment to open-source principles.
-The full audit framework — including code, logic, and enforcement protocols — will be released under a permissive license once it’s finalized and validated.
+The full audit framework will be released under a permissive license once it’s finalized and validated.

 Early release isn’t possible because the system is still in development, and premature publication could: